Capacitated spatial clustering with multiple constraints and attributes: Introduction

 \section{Introduction}

-Clustering, one of the most important tasks and techniques in data mining, refers to the unsupervised classification of patterns into groups.
+Clustering, one of the most important tasks and techniques in data mining and unsupervised machine learning, refers to the unsupervised classification of patterns into groups.
 Its primary goals include preprocessing, compressing, classifying and gaining insight into the data \citep{Celebi14, Patel16, Grubesic14}.

-In this work, we study partitional (also referred to as non-hierarchical) clustering.
+This work focuses on partitional (also referred to as non-hierarchical) clustering.
 Partitional clustering aims to partition the data set into non-overlapping subsets such that each data point is in exactly one subset and each cluster can be represented by one point, referred to as a prototype \citep{Jin10,Xiao12}.
 Partitional clustering is especially useful in applications which use the partitions for further analyses.
 As an example, direct marketing campaigns often start with segmenting customers into groups \citep[see further examples in][]{Banerjee06}.

 Further, clustering often involves a spatial dimension with geographic information related to the studied phenomenon.
 Such a setting, referred to as spatial clustering, requires an appropriate and meaningful treatment of space, spatial relationships, and the attributes of locations \citep{Grubesic14}.
 We focus in particular on partitional spatial clustering, where points of interest are partitioned into disjoint clusters.
-Partitional spatial clustering is used, for example, for the spatial analysis of Internet of Things (IoT) sensor data.
-IoT is a key emerging technology where the spatial dimension is often important \citep{lee2015}.
-IoT sensors observe their local environment, creating massive amounts of data to be analyzed and acted upon.
-Partitioning the sensor data into local clusters can help in finding the local features of the observed phenomena, but also in distributing the computational burden of the data analytics, especially if local or edge-based computing capacity is available \citep{yi2015,xu2017,Loven2019c}.
+Partitional spatial clustering is used, for example, for the spatial analysis of Internet of Things (IoT) sensor data~\citep{lee2015}.
+Partitioning the sensor data into local clusters can help in finding local features of the observed phenomena, and in distributing the computational burden of the data analytics, especially if local or edge-based computing capacity is available \citep{yi2015,xu2017,Loven2019c}.

-Location-allocation, a concept of operations research, aims to solve a logistic optimization problem of locating \textit{facilities} (e.g., hospitals) to best meet the needs of demand points \citep{Hale03,Revelle08}.
-Location-allocation was first studied in the sixties \citep{Cooper63}, but it has recently regained considerable interest.
-Faced with increasing amounts of spatial data, business intelligence and business analytics are turning into \textit{location intelligence} and \textit{location analytics} \citep{Panian12, Garber13,GeoBI12}.
-The most common types of location-analytic tasks include finding the best places to locate facilities, for example stores and warehouses \citep{Garber13}, given geospatial information on, for example, local population densities or their mobility patterns.
-Such tasks can essentially be interpreted as location-allocation problems.